 The resting place of some of the most important names in the country’s history, Powązki Cemetery is a real treasure, with impressive sculptures from the neo-classic period and Secession to contemporary art.
 Established in 1790 by King Stanisław August Poniatowski, the cemetery’s catacombs house the remains of King’s family and members of his court.
 In 1925, the Avenue of Merit (Aleja Zasłużonych), located along the southern wall of the catacombs, became a resting place for accomplished Poles, including Noble Prize-winning writer Władysław Reymond and writer Maria Dąbrowska.

 Dubbed as the most modern biographical museum in Europe, the Fryderyk Chopin Museumoffers a real treat not only to the fans of his music, but for anyone interested in the time period in which Chopin lived and created.
 The collections includes printed copies of his works, his correspondence and personal memorabilia, divided into 15 rooms, each creating a separate ‘mini-exhibit’.

-Traditional clothes, folk art, decorative ceramic and everyday objects from the past are all on display at the State Ethnographic Museum for those interested in this aspect of Polish culture.
+State Ethnographic Museum for those interested in this aspect of Polish culture.
 Especially worth visiting is the permanent exhibition ‘Biblia Pauperum.
 The Art of the Poor and Excluded.
 Depictions of God in Folk Art’, which explores the narrative power of the Bible and how it influenced the peasants’ view of the world.

 One of the best examples of Polish baroque architecture in Warsaw, the Wilanów Palace used to be the summer residence of King Jan III Sobieski, before being turned into the first Polish museum in 1805.
 Currently the Palace houses a collection of European and East Asian art and is surrounded by a beautiful French style garden.